pbv/codex/doc/USER-GUIDE.md

 *Simple exercise authoring*

-:   The exercise statement is written human-readable plain-text file;
-that can easily be transfered, kept in a version repository, compared for changes, etc.;
+:    The exercise description is written in a human-readable Markdown format that can easily be transfered, kept in a version repository, compared for changes, etc.;

-*Assessing program fragments*
+*Allows assessing program units*

-:    Exercise can assess only individual functions, classes or methods rather than complete programs;
+:    Exercises can assess separate functions, classes or methods rather than just complete programs;

 *Provides automatic feedback*